Youssouph Cheikh Sylla: Club career

 He started his senior career in the fifth and fourth tier (Eccellenza and Serie D).

-He made his professional Serie C debut for Piacenza on 22 September 2018 against Pontedera.
+He made his professional Serie C debut for Piacenza on 22 September 2018, against Pontedera.

 On 5 August 2021, he signed a three-year contract with Serie B club Pordenone.
 On 18 August 2021, Pordenone loaned him to Serie C club Siena.
 However, Italian Football Federation did not approve the loan and he returned to Pordenone on 28 August.

 He made his Serie B debut for Pordenone on 18 September 2021 in a game against Cittadella.

 On 31 August 2022, Sylla was loaned to Alessandria, with an option to buy.

+On 20 July 2023, Sylla signed a two-year contract with Vis Pesaro.